aliefamzari/ServiceDeskPasswordReset/README.md

 1. An adm account on domain de-prod, with adequate permission to reset password in de-prod domain.

 2. RSAT tools for ACTIVE directory PowerShell module.
-(This can be request via OWS.
-Installed and enabled.
-For Service Desk, this module is included in SD tools)